Creating great content isn’t easy. It’s a skill that requires a lot of practice and hard work.

 SEO Meta description

 It’s a brief description of your page that is shown in the search engine results pages (SERPs).
-It’s important that you include keywords in your meta description so that your page will show up when people are searching for information about that topic.
+You must include keywords in your meta description so that your page will show up when people are searching for information about that topic.

 It is worth adding a website slug If you have any recommendations regarding it.